Real and complex multiplication on K3 surfaces via period integration: Real and complex multiplication. Hodge structures

 For~this, take a primitive element $u \in K$.
-To~fix the operation of~$K$, one simply has to choose a self-adjoint endomorphism $U\colon T \to T$, the minimal polynomial of which is the same as that of~$u$.
+To~fix the operation of~$K$, one simply has to choose a self-adjoint endomorphism $U\colon T \to T$, whose minimal polynomial is the same as that of~$u$.
 If~this is possible then $d \mid (22-r)$.
 Moreover,~there are certainly only countably many choices.
 Thus,~let us consider $U$ as being~fixed.

 Then~$U_\bbR$ has $d$~eigenvalues, the numbers $\sigma_1(u), \ldots, \sigma_d(u)$, for $\sigma_i\colon K \to \bbR$ the real embeddings, and the eigenspaces $E_1, \ldots, E_d$ are of dimension $\smash{\frac{22-r}{d}}$~each.
 Since~$U$ is self-adjoint, the eigenspaces are perpendicular to each~other.
 In~particular, they are non-degenerate quadratic~spaces.